Published 15:49 IST, August 14th 2019

 Advertisement

-Austrian jewellery company Swarovski apologised Tuesday for "hurting feelings" of Chinese people after calling Hong Kong a separate country on its website.
+Austrian jewellery company Swarovski apologised Tuesday for "hurting the feelings" of Chinese people after calling Hong Kong a separate country on its website.

 Luxury brands Versace, Coach, and Givenchy also all apologised this week for making perceived affronts to China's national sovereignty with T-shirts listing Hong Kong and Taiwan as separate countries.